TrossenRobotics/interbotix_xslocobots_docs/_sources/getting_started/rmw_configuration.rst

         command returns nothing, use the full ``ifconfig`` command and look for the Wireless connection.

-3. Open the cyclonedds config file in an editor:
+3. If the remote software setup script was run specifying a ROS 2 installation, the remote cyclonedds config file should be in your home directory.
+Open the cyclonedds config file in an
+    editor:

     .. code-block:: console